-- Ensure that the burner is completely vented of fuel. - Remove the burner from the gimbal mounting as described in section 5.2. - Remove the coil as described in section 5.3. - Prior to removing the can, mark the relative positions of the can and valve block using a soft felt tip pen at any convenient position on the internal faces where it will not be seen in normal operation. - Using a 4mm Allen key, undo and remove the four fixings (item 1) located in the underside of the valve block.
+- Ensure that the burner is completely vented of fuel. - Remove the burner from the gimbal mounting as described in section 5.2. - Remove the coil as described in section 5.3. - Prior to removing the can, mark the relative positions of the can and valve block using a soft felt tip pen at any convenient position on the internal faces. - Using a 4mm Allen key, undo and remove the three fixings located in the underside of the valve block.
 Note that upon removal of the fixings, the valve block is no longer supported and is free to be withdrawn.
 Make sure therefore that the valve block is supported before removing the fixings. - The can is now free to be removed.
 Withdraw the can from the valve block.
-Withdrawing the can will allow the four mesh panels fitted between the can and the block to be - Replacement is generally the reverse procedure of removal.
+Withdrawing the can will allow the three mesh panels fitted between the can and the block to be removed. - Replacement is generally the reverse procedure of removal.
 Align the markers to ensure that the can is assembled to the block in the correct orientation.
 Replace the three mesh panels by fitting the lower edge in the groove in the upper side of the valve block and trapping the upper edge behind the retaining strips fitted on the inside of the can.
 Prior to replacing the three fixings located in the valve block underside, apply a small amount of Loctite 243 to each screw thread.
-Ensure the three fixings are fully secure. - Pressure test as described in Section 5.3.
+Ensure the three fixings are fully secure.